jpabadir/pace-c/meeting-minutes/client-minutes/nov10-client-minutes.md

 The client asked how our team was progressing with our use of Firebase, so the MentorshipForm.js file was shown since authentication was worked on over the last sprint.
 The client recommended also initializing Firebase within App.js as well (so that all the components being called from App.js have access to the information in the database).

-The client also mentioned that we should keep in mind that the Mentor form will be embedded onto a public website, so we should consider how it will be turned into an iFrame tag.
+The client also mentioned that we should keep in mind that the **Mentee** form will be embedded onto a public website, so we should consider how it will be turned into an iFrame tag.

 ### ACTION ITEMS